 Additionally, the Texas Quail Index (TQI), an effort piloted by the Texas A&M AgriLife Extension Service.
 TQI is designed to educate land managers, hunters and the general public about the population dynamics, habitat requirements and other factors affecting bobwhites in Texas.
 Currently, there are 35 counties and 7 Wildlife Management Areas involved in the project.
 TQI unites local County Extension Agents (CEA) with land managers and interested community members who work together to implement a variety of quail assessment techniques at a local ranch.
 Techniques include quail abundance, predator abundance and habitat quality.
 This type of one-on-one dialogue between local CEAs and community members offers hands-on experience that they can then conduct on their respective properties.

-We have 44 videos related to quail biology and habitat management available on our YouTube channel and posted below.
+We have 44 videos related to quail biology and habitat management available on our YouTube channel.